kurodohenroonsen/OpenBatra---Google---The-Gemma-3n-Impact-Challenge/readme.md

   <img src="assets/vision-problem.png" alt="generate image: a triptych showing 3 diverse scenarios.
 Left: a tourist looking confused at a description of a local service written in a foreign language.
 Center: a botanist in the field, trying to identify a rare flower with no internet.
 Right: a small business owner overwhelmed by the complexity of a legal document.
 The mood is slightly frustrating but hopeful.
 The style is 'Blue-Glow Infographic': futuristic, clean, with blue and orange glowing accents, professional and clear. --ar 16:9">
 </p>

 **Notre Solution :** Une "escouade agentique" universelle qui vit dans votre navigateur.
-Prenez une photo de *n'importe quoi*, dialoguez avec l'IA, et obtenez instantanément une fiche d'identité structurée, multilingue et partageable.
+Prenez une photo de *n'importe quel élément identifiable*, dialoguez avec l'IA, et obtenez instantanément sa fiche d'identité numérique, structurée, multilingue et partageable.

 ---